-If you sense that your feelings of worthiness were damaged by your past, you can transmute your painful memories into wisdom by transforming your perspective.
+If you sense that your feelings of worthiness were damaged by your past, you can turn those painful memories into wisdom by changing your perspective.
 Once you’re aware of how it’s informing your decisions, you can begin to shift any dysfunctional patterns.

-We aim to build an unshakable foundation.
-We should be able to convincingly say to ourselves, “I know what I’m all about, and nothing that others say or do can change that.”
-We do this without any superiority, that could make us delusional and more likely to be insensitive to the needs of others.
+Our aim is to build an unshakable foundation.
+We should be able to say, “I know what I’m all about, and nothing that others say or do can change that.”
+We do this without any superiority, that could make us delusional and insensitive to the needs of others.